NHSDigital/integration-adaptor-nhais/INBOUND.md

 ## Queue

 The name of the inbound GP system message queue is configurable using an environment variable (see [README](./README.md)).
-All inbound (HA->GP) messages are published to this same queue.
-The message types can be differentiated using a header.
+The adaptor publishes all inbound (HA->GP) messages to this queue.
+A header value differentiates the types of transaction.

-## Message Header
+## Message Headers

 | Header Name     | Description
 |-----------------|---
-| OperationId     | Unique identifier for the message.
-If the message is a reply to the previous outbound transaction then this id will match the OperationId returned by that outbound request.
+| OperationId     | The OperationId is generated from the GP or HA Trading Partner Code and the Transaction Number.
 | TransactionType | The type of transaction represented by the message.
 See 'Supported Transaction Types' below.

+(*) The series of OperationId values for a Trading Partner Code repeats every 10,000,000 transactions.
+The GP MUST use the OperationId to match inbound Approvals and Rejections.
+The GP System SHOULD retain the OperationId for all other transactions.
+See "Transaction Matching" section below for more details.

 ### Transaction Types